litestar-org/litestar/docs/usage/dto.rst

 Data Transfer Objects (DTOs)
 ============================

-Starlite includes a :class:`DTOFactory <starlite.dto.DTOFactory>` class that allows you to create DTOs from pydantic models, dataclasses, :class:`typing.TypedDict`, and any other class supported via plugins.
+Litestar includes a :class:`DTOFactory <litestar.dto.DTOFactory>` class that allows you to create DTOs from pydantic models, dataclasses, :class:`typing.TypedDict`, and any other class supported via plugins.

 An instance of the factory must first be created, optionally passing plugins to it as a kwarg.
-It can then be used to create a :class:`DTO <starlite.dto.DTO>` by calling the instance like a function.
+It can then be used to create a :class:`DTO <litestar.dto.DTO>` by calling the instance like a function.
 Additionally, it can exclude (drop) attributes, remap field names and field types, and add new fields.

-The created :class:`DTO <starlite.dto.DTO>` can be used for data parsing, validation and OpenAPI schema generation like a regularly declared pydantic model.
+The created :class:`DTO <litestar.dto.DTO>` can be used for data parsing, validation and OpenAPI schema generation like a regularly declared pydantic model.

 .. attention::